Mteixeira88/swift-apps/README.md

 App that teaches how to use Auto Layout, how to use UI Stack views and passing data between view controllers.

 ## Dev-Profile app
-App that teaches what to position the correct layout for iPhone and iPad without any code and only using Auto Layout
+App that teaches what to position the correct layout for iPhone and iPad without any code and only using Auto Layout.

+## Window-Shapper app
+App that teaches how to create a button programatically, uses drawRect on TextField Model and starts unit testing for calculations.